gabyx/Githooks/README.md

 1. Verify the checksums and signature of the downloaded binaries.

-1. Launch the current (or new if `--update` is given) installer which proceeds with the next steps.
+1. Launch the current installer which proceeds with the next steps.
+If `--update` is given the newest Githooks is downloaded and installed directly.

-1. Find the install mode relevant directory:
+1. Find the install mode relevant hooks directory `<hooksDir>`:

-   - For `Template Dir` install mode: Use the Git template directory
+   - Use the directory given with `--hooks-dir <dir>` on the command line.

-     1. from `--template-dir` if given or
-     1. from the `$GIT_TEMPLATE_DIR` environment variable or
+   - Or if we already have an installation use
-     1. use the `git config --get init.templateDir` or
+     `git config --get githooks.pathForUseCoreHooksPath` or
-     1. use the Git default `/usr/share/git-core/templates` folder or
-     1. search on the file system for matching directories or
-     1. offer to set up a new one.

-   - For `Centralized Hooks` install mode: Use the hooks directory

-     1. from `--template-dir` if given, or
+   - Or if we don't have an installation:

+     1. use `GIT_TEPMLATE_DIR` if set and add `/hooks`
-     1. use `git config --get core.hooksPath` command if set or
+     1. use Git config value `init.templateDir` if set and add `/hooks`
-     1. otherwise use `<install-dir>/templates`.

-   - For `Manual` install mode use the directory

-     1. from `--template-dir` if given or
-     1. otherwise use `<install-dir>/templates`.
+     1. use `<install-dir>/templates/hooks`.

-1. Write all Githooks run-wrappers into the hooks directory and set
+1. Write all Githooks run-wrappers into the hooks directory `<hooksDir>` and

-   - either `init.templateDir` for `Normal` install mode or
-   - `core.hooksPath` for `Centralized Hooks` install mode (`--use-core-hooks-path`) or
+   - set `core.hooksPath` for `Centralized Hooks` install mode (`--use-core-hooks-path`).
-   - `githooks.manualTemplateDir` for `Manual` install mode (`--use-manual`)

 1. Offer to enable automatic update checks.

 1. Offer to find existing Git repositories on the file system (disable with `--skip-install-into-existing`)

-   1. Install run-wrappers into them (`.git/hooks`).
+   1. Make them use Githooks by either setting `core.hooksPath` (or install run-wrappers if `<repo-git-dir>/hooks/.githooks-contains-run-wrappers` exists).

-   2. Offer to add an intro README in their `.githooks` folder.
+   1. Offer to add an intro README in their `.githooks` folder.

 1. Install/update run-wrappers into all registered repositories: Repositories using Githooks get registered in the install folders `registered.yaml` file